Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/getting_started/InstallJavaTomcat.md

 This section demonstrates the installation of the Java JDK and the Tomcat Servlet Container binaries.

 {% include note.html content="
-Users of OS-provided packages via package management systems for Java and/or Tomcat may want to reference the <a href=\"https://www.unidata.ucar.edu/mailing_lists/archives/thredds/\" target=\"_blank\">THREDDS mailing list</a> for installation help."
+Users of OS-provided packages via package management systems for Java and/or Tomcat may want to reference the [THREDDS mailing list](https://www.unidata.ucar.edu/mailing_lists/archives/thredds/){:target='_blank'} for installation help."
 %}

 ## System Requirements